plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 ## Exercise: writing a job manifest

-First, delete the remaining jobs in the cluster with `kubectl create job`.
+First, delete the remaining jobs in the cluster with `kubectl delete job --all`.

-Once you've done that, write a job manifest that runs the script `jobs/log_out_forest.py`, which is present in the `ponderosa/hs-pizza-topping-suggestion:latest` Docker image.
+Once you've done that, write a job manifest that runs the script `jobs/log_out_meal.py`, which is present in the `ponderosa/hs-pizza-topping-suggestion:latest` Docker image.
 The script is invoked as follows:

 `python jobs/log_out_meal.py lunch`
 `python jobs/log_out_meal.py dinner`